 The majority of the U.S. population lives in states where gay and lesbian people are not allowed to marry.
 Add to this the lack of nondiscrimination protections that the majority of gay people still lack at work and in school, the picture is clear: In the 21st century, the United States still treats gay people unfairly.
 This discrimination not only hurts gay people and their families, it hurts the economy and our society.

 Where There's Progress

 The changes in the landscape for gay and lesbian equality over the last decade are both breathtaking and heartbreaking.
 Support for marriage equality nationally has increased sharply.
-More than a dozen states have moved to extend to gay couples all or most of the protections associated with marriage under state law.
+Almost 20 states have moved to extend to gay couples all or most of the protections associated with marriage under state law.
 And with the Supreme Court's June 2013 rulings striking down the federal Defense of Marriage Act and returning marriage equality to California, gay rights have moved from a fringe issue to the very center of public debate.
 At the same time, the foes of equality still command enormous influence and power.
 Thirty-one states now have anti-marriage constitutional amendments on the books, and gay people in 29 states still lack basic safeguards from discrimination, including protections from being fired simply for being gay.

 What We're Doing

 The Evelyn and Walter Haas, Jr. Fund is a leading supporter of gay and lesbian equality.
 In 2001, the Haas, Jr. Fund became the first foundation, gay or straight, to support the freedom to marry.
 And today, we’re focusing our efforts to support collaborations and organizations that are working to open hearts and minds on the issues of equality for gay people.
 Since the launch of the Gay & Lesbian Rights program, the Haas, Jr. Fund has made grants totaling more than $60 million in this area.